Skip to content

 FCC Adds Foreign-Produced Consumer Routers to FCC Covered List

-A Conditional Approval procedure is available to applicants seeking to maintain FCC authorization while mitigating national security concerns.
+A Conditional Approval procedure is available in Annex A in the Public Notice for applicants seeking exemption imposed by the restrictions or to maintain FCC authorization while mitigating national security concerns.
 To obtain approval from the Department of War (DoW) or the Department of Homeland Security (DHS), applicants must provide comprehensive disclosures for an individualized assessment of potential risks:

 • Full supply chain disclosure